-The UV and OV pins are used to monitor the input voltage to ensure that it is within the operating range and that there are no overvoltage or undervoltage conditions, and to quickly turn off the Power MOSFET if there are.
-The pins are connected to internal comparators that compare the voltages at the UV and OV pins with a reference voltage.
-The UV and OV pins can be left unconnected for the default threshold values of their trip point or the user can set the threshold values externally with a simple voltage divider using resistors between VPWR and VIN (resistors R1, R2, and R3 in Figure 19).
-For the default mode, the 34652 is equipped with an internal resistor divider that acts the same as the external one.
+The 34653 monitors the input voltage to ensure that it is within the operating range and that there are no overvoltage or undervoltage conditions, and to quickly turn off the Power MOSFET if there are.
+Internal comparators connected to an internal resistor divider between the VPWR and VIN input pins compare the supply voltages with a reference voltage.
 The typical default values of 37 V for the UV turn-off threshold (falling threshold) and 78 V for the OV turn-off threshold (rising threshold) will give a typical operating range of 38 V to 76 V. This range is suitable for telecom industry standards.

-When the device passes the UVLO threshold, it checks if there is any external resistor divider connected to the OV and UV pins.
-If there is, it determines the value of the UV/OV thresholds accordingly.
-If there is not, it defaults to the internal resistor divider.
-It then uses the UV/OV detection circuits to check the input supply levels before turning on the Power MOSFET during the Start-Up Timer delay and thereafter.
-As long as the voltage on the UV pin is above its falling threshold and the voltage on the OV pin is below its rising threshold, the supply is within operating range and the Power MOSFET is allowed to turn on and stay on.
-If the UV pin drops below its falling threshold or the OV pin rises above its rising threshold, then one of the start-up conditions (refer to page 12 for list) is violated and the Power MOSFET turns off, the power good signals deactivate, and a new start-up timer initiates.
-The UV and OV detection circuits are equipped with a 1.0 ms filter to filter out momentary input supply dips.
-Filter capacitors between the UV and VIN pins and between the OV and VIN pins could also be added to adjust the UV/OV filter time and prevent more transients from affecting the device's operation, especially if the input supply has a lot of noise.
+When the device passes the UVLO threshold, it uses the UV/OV detection circuits to check the input supply levels before turning on the Power MOSFET during the start-up Timer delay and thereafter.
+As long as the voltage is above the undervoltage falling threshold and below the overvoltage rising threshold, the supply is within operating range and the Power MOSFET is allowed to turn on and stay on.
+If the input voltage falls below its undervoltage falling threshold or rises above its overvoltage rising threshold, then one of the startup conditions (list on page 10) is violated and the Power MOSFET turns off, the power good signal deactivates, and a new start-up timer initiates.
+The undervoltage and overvoltage detection circuits are equipped with a 1.0 ms filter to filter out momentary input supply dips.